leifos-gmbh/ILIAS/src/API/README.md

 ### Command Dispatching

 To execute a command it will be passed to the command bus by calling `$api->dispatch(...)`.
-This method takes to arguments, the command object and the actor id.
+This method takes two arguments, the command object and the actor id.

 ### Parameters